+Flags are not permanent.
+Some become a part of the Chrome browser, while others are discontinued.
 You can find all the experimental or under-development features of Google Chrome on its dedicated Flags page.
-To access the list of all available Chrome flags, just type chrome://flags into your Chrome browser’s Omnibox or address bar and press Enter on the keyboard.
+To access the list of all available flags, type chrome://flags

 If you notice any misbehavior in Chrome for Android after enabling a flag, you can fix it by disabling it or using the Reset all option.

-Enabling or disabling a Chrome flag is as easy as accessing the Flags page.
-Go to the flag you want to enable, tap on the drop-down menu or the Default option under the flag, and select the Enable option.
+Enabling or disabling a flag is as easy as accessing the Flags page.
+Go to a flag, tap the drop-down menu or the Default option under the flag, and select the Enabled or Disabled option.
+You’ll need to Relaunch Chrome whenever you enable or disable a flag.
+Your changes will take effect the next time you relaunch Google Chrome.

 List of the Best Chrome Flags for Android

-Anyway, I have hand-picked 20 of the best Chrome flags for Android that can improve your browsing experience.
+I have hand-picked 20 of the best Chrome flags for Android that can improve your browsing experience.
 They let you enjoy features that are not yet a part of the regular Chrome UI.
 However, before you proceed with the flags list, don’t forget to check out these best Chrome flags for Windows, Mac, and Linux.

 1. Accessibility Page Zoom